gryphonshafer/Quizzing-Rule-Book/meta/change_management.md

 3. Discussion, debate, and revisions to the PR happen all within GitHub's PR system
 4. PR authors will resolve comment threads after:
     - When at least 1 other developer agrees with the PR author or 2 developers agree with each other, which will overrule the PR author
-    - The PR author has writen changes to the PR such that the comment thread's end-state vector is addressed
+    - The PR author has written changes to the PR such that the comment thread's end-state vector is addressed
 5. The PR is merged to `master` when any of the following is true:
     - 1 developer other than the author agrees with the change and there are no disagreements from the other developers after 1 week from PR submission
     - 2 developers other than the author agree with the change